bang-olufsen/hdlcpp/README.md

 [![Build Status](https://travis-ci.org/bang-olufsen/hdlcpp.svg?branch=master)](https://travis-ci.org/bang-olufsen/hdlcpp) [![License](https://img.shields.io/badge/license-MIT_License-blue.svg?style=flat)](LICENSE)

 Hdlcpp is a header-only C++11 framing protocol optimized for embedded communication.
-It is the successor of the [yahdlc](https://github.com/bang-olufsen/yahdlc) implementation written in C. Hdlcpp uses the [HDLC](https://en.wikipedia.org/wiki/High-Level_Data_Link_Control) asynchronous framing format for handling data integrity and retransmissions.
+It uses the [HDLC](https://en.wikipedia.org/wiki/High-Level_Data_Link_Control) asynchronous framing format for handling data integrity and retransmissions.
+Hdlcpp is the successor of the [yahdlc](https://github.com/bang-olufsen/yahdlc) implementation written in C.

 ## Usage

-Hdlcpp requires that a transport read and write function is supplied as e.g. a lambda for the actual data transport (like a standard socket interface).
-Hereby Hdlcpp can be used for any kind of transport (serial, network etc.).
-It is also possible to increase the buffer size for encoding/decoding data, write timeout and number of write retries.
+Hdlcpp requires that a transport read and write function is supplied as e.g. a [lambda expression](https://en.cppreference.com/w/cpp/language/lambda) for the actual data transport.
+Hereby Hdlcpp can be used for any kind of transport (serial, network, CAN bus etc.).
+It is also possible to increase the buffer size for encoding/decoding data, write timeout and number of write retries when constructing the object.

 ```c++
 hdlcpp = std::make_shared<Hdlcpp::Hdlcpp>(